shuntagami/meetingbot/README.md

 ## License

-This project is licensed under the GNU Affero General Public License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License - see the [LICENSE](LICENSE) file for details.

-In general, this means you can use this code in any way you want, commercially or not, as long as you share any modifications you make to the source code.
+In general, this means you can use this code in any way you want, commercially or not, as long as any modifications/forks remain public.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>